Adrien: My dad's flaking, isn't he? Let me guess, something came up?

 Generally, there are two types of Disneyland Dads:

-- Type I: Got the short end of the custodial stick, but genuinely loves their kids and wants to spend time with them despite the custodial parent's dislike of them.
-This is emotionally taxing for them, and when they do have their children, they want the experience to be as memorable as possible to make up for their inability to spend more time together.
+- Type I: Got the short end of the custodial stick, but genuinely loves their kids and wants to spend time with them despite the restrictions in their custodial arrangement.
+The physical distance from their kids is emotionally taxing for them, and when they do have their children, they want the experience to be as memorable as possible to make up for their inability to spend more time together.
 How to show the kids Dad loves them?
 Take them to the most magical place on Earth!

 While the kids may love this or think it's incredibly lame, depending on age and disposition, the point of the outing is for the non-custodial parent and kids to be able to spend time together with minimal preparation, restrictions, or discipline, often allowing this parent to be seen as the "fun parent."